 Maritime and Admiralty

 Our maritime and admiralty attorneys offer exceptional experience and excellent value for a broad range of maritime, intermodal, shipping and transportation related matters, including business transactions, litigation, mediation and arbitration.
-Our clients include marine terminals, shipyards, an intermodal chassis operator, an intermodal storage company, state transportation agencies and a multitude of waterfront related businesses.
-Our attorneys have represented P&I Clubs, stevedores, marine security operators, marine construction companies, an airport, a marine elevator manufacturer, tug and barge operators, municipalities, commercial fishing fleet operators and associations, and recreational boaters.
-Among others legal issues, our maritime and admiralty attorneys handle transactions and cases involving:
+Our clients include marine terminals, shipyards, a marine construction company, an intermodal chassis operator, a container ship line, an intermodal storage company, state transportation agencies and a multitude of waterfront related businesses.
+Our attorneys have represented P&I Clubs, stevedores, marine security operators, an airport, a marine elevator manufacturer, tug and barge operators, bridge operating municipalities, commercial fishing fleet operators and associations, and recreational boaters.
+Among other legal issues, our maritime and admiralty attorneys handle transactions and cases involving:

 - Bills of Lading